 Now you’ll redirect to a new tab for URL Parameters of Google Search Console.

-If the Blogger Blogspot blog is old, then you may see a similar interface as displayed above.
-Now you’ve to check the m parameter that means m=1 making an effect or not?
-By default, it’s left on google that let google handle this, but we’ve to edit this.
+If you’ve been using Blogger Blogspot blog for a long time, you may see a similar interface as displayed above.
+Now, check the “m” parameter, is it listed or not?
+If listed, it’s left on google that let Googlebot Decide, but we’ve to change this.
 Click on Edit, and you’ll see a pop-up window to define that parameter setting:

 - Select: No, it doesn’t affect pages content